 Celebrating 100 years of philanthropy at the ROM

 Many of us are familiar with the expression ‘the people make the place’ and nowhere is this truer than at the ROM.
 The Museum would not be a world-class cultural institution without the generous support of so many individuals, families and corporations.
 Here are just a few stories of ROM volunteers and donors who have gone above and a beyond.
-Their support has enabled the ROM to offer extraordinary experiences of science and civilization for close to 100 years.

 It’s not everyday a new dinosaur species is discovered, and it’s even more exciting when it is named in honour of long-time ROM supporters.
 Dr. David Evans and a team of scientists have named a small, meat-eating dinosaur (‘raptor’) based on newly unearthed fossils from Montana, USA.